 - The regular provider identifies the services as substitute services that meet the requirements of the section by appending the code modifier to the procedure code.

-- The regular provider keeps a record of each service provided by the substitute associated with the substitute’s NPI, and makes this record available to the Medicare carrier upon request.
+- The regular provider keeps a record of each service provided by the substitute associated with the substitute’s National Provider Identifier, and makes this record available to the Medicare carrier upon request.

 - Substitution services for post-operative follow-up care furnished during the period covered in the global fee should not be identified on a claim as substitution service.